 An evaluation of the activities of oneM2M should be made by the Partners at regular intervals.

-Dissolution, winding up

-In the event of a voluntary dissolution of oneM2M, the Partners shall determine the terms of liquidation by consensus.
-All issues shall be documented and distributed at least 30 days prior to decisions being made.

 Amendments to oneM2M Working Procedures

-These Partnership Project Working Procedures may only be amended by decision taken by the SC.
+These Working Procedures may only be amended by decision taken by the SC.

 Definitions

 Consensus: General agreement, characterized by the absence of sustained opposition to substantial issues by any important part of the concerned interest and by a process that involves seeking to take into account the views of all parties concerned and to reconcile any conflicting arguments.
 (Note: consensus need not imply unanimity).